mainmatter/mainmatter.com/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

       return fillIn('input.username', 'John Doe');
     })
     .then(function() {
+      assert.equal(
+        find('h1.title').textContent.trim(),
-      assert.equal(find('h1.title').textContent.trim(), 'Welcome to Ember,\n    John Doe!');
+        'Welcome to Ember,\n    John Doe!',
+      );
       assert.ok(find('h1.title').classList.contains('has-username'));
     });
 });
 ```

-While that code makes it more obvious that we are dealing with asynchronous
+While that code makes it more obvious that we are dealing with asynchronous code
-code here, it also make the code a little harder to read.
-Which is one of the
+here, it also make the code a little harder to read.
+Which is one of the reasons
-reasons why a lot of Ember developers still prefer the `andThen` blocks over
+why a lot of Ember developers still prefer the `andThen` blocks over using
-using `Promise` chains.
+`Promise` chains.

 ## async/await